pondurupurnachandrarao-cmd/JavaPrograms/README.md

 6. A Java program that calculates and displays the grade of a student based on marks entered by the user using an else-if ladder statement.

 7. A java program to display the dayName using a Switch case.

+8. A java program to print numbers from 1 to 5 using "For"-loop.